 The category page content is edited in the Posts -> Categories -> Edit Category -> Category Archive Settings components – Archive Headline and Archive Intro Text areas.

 Just like your recipe posts, you want to aim for high-quality, relevant and unique content.
-300 – 500 words is a good start.
+3 – 4 sentences is good for category pages.
+Remember: visitors are on category pages to browse recipes, so don’t overwhelm them with text.

 And just like your recipe posts, the content here should be keyword-driven to be unique to that page.
 You don’t want to try to overlap the content and keywords too much with your individual recipe posts.
 But you do want to use keywords such as “recipe” in the Archive Headline.